 While the alloy of gold and white metals can have a fainter hue than pure gold, it can still appear somewhat yellow.
 What gives it a brilliant, almost colorless radiance is the rhodium plating used on white gold jewelry pieces like white gold necklaces and white gold bracelets.

 So, does white gold tarnish?
 Extremely durable and corrosive-resistant, rhodium is an ideal plating material because it helps protect the integrity and shape of the ring.
 That said, the rhodium coating does need to be touched up from time to time, meaning that this metal can require some maintenance.
-So, be sure to check manufacturer’s instructions or read guides about how to clean white gold jewelry.
+So, be sure to check the manufacturer’s instructions or read guides about how to clean white gold jewelry.

 An Introduction to Sterling Silver